Maninder Singh (cricketer)

+Education

+He went to prestigious SGTB Khalsa College of Delhi University.

 Career

-Maninder Singh began his career playing against Pakistan at Karachi, in December 1982.
+Maninder began his Test career playing against Pakistan in Karachi, in December 1982.
 His last match was against Zimbabwe in May 1993.
-He was regarded as an heir apparent of the legendary Bishan Singh Bedi, and at the height of his career, he was reputed to possess a huge variety in his arsenal.
-He is often credited to have bowled an over, in which each of the six balls would be different from the previous one juggling with flight, length and spin.
-His international career was however cut short due to lot of internal team politics.
+He was regarded as heir apparent to Bedi, and at the height of his career, he was reputed to possess a huge variety in his arsenal.
+He is often credited with bowling an over where each of the six balls would be different from the previous one, juggling with flight, length and spin.
+His international career was however cut short due to a lot of internal team politics.
 He took 88 wickets in his 35 Tests, with a best of seven wickets for 27 runs.
 He took 66 wickets in One Day Internationals and a best of four wickets for 22 runs.

-He is now mostly remembered for his dismissal in the Madras test resulting in a tie against Australia in 1986–87 series.
+He is also remembered for his dismissal in the Madras Test, resulting in a tie against Australia in the 1986–87 series.

 Though now retired from active cricket, Maninder is still in the scene as a cricket expert.

 Controversy

 On 22 May 2007, Maninder was questioned by police for possession of cocaine and he confessed to using cocaine for himself.
 It is alleged that they found 1.5 grams of cocaine in his residence in East Delhi, sold to him by a Nigerian national the police had been following.
 Maninder though denied the charges vehemently.
 In 2012, he was acquitted of the charge.

-In the early hours of 8 June 2007 Maninder was admitted to Shanti Mukund hospital in Delhi with injuries to his wrists.
+In the early hours of 8 June 2007, Maninder was admitted to Shanti Mukund Hospital in Delhi with injuries to his wrists.
 His wife has issued a statement saying that it was "purely an accident" however local TV channels have speculated that it could be the result of a fake suicide attempt or even a domestic accident.